drjoschua/nr-litteratur/UU-STAT.md

 [Up](#tekster-om-statistikk)

-Svalund (2004) present prevalence of people with disability in Norway (15%) compared to selected countries in the EU (16%, with UK: 19%, Denmark: 20%, Irland: 10%, Spain: 9%).
+Svalund (2004) present prevalence of people with disability in Norway (15%) compared to selected countries in the EU (16%, with UK: 19%, Denmark: 20%, Ireland: 10%, Spain: 9%).
-They highlight that there are genereally small differences between men and women.
+They highlight that there are generally small differences between men and women.

-They point out that differences in numbers can be related to the generel sturcture and infrastructure of the respective socieities, and that conceptions about disability depend strongly on societal and personal expectation that might differ depending on the circumstances, e.g. the gender.
+They point out that differences in numbers can be related to the general structure and infrastructure of the respective societies, and that conceptions about disability depend strongly on societal and personal expectation that might differ depending on the circumstances, e.g. the gender.
-They emphsize that their study investigate subjective opinions about perceived disabilities.
+They emphasize that their study investigates subjective opinions about perceived disabilities.

-They argue that one reason for the differences might be related to a non-verbal interpretationframework.
+They argue that one reason for the differences might be related to a non-verbal interpretation framework.
-Countries like the UK or the SCandinavian countrie, on the one hand, can influence demands to businesses to actively adapt to the functional needs of their employees instead of vice versa.
+Countries like the UK or the Scandinavian countries, on the one hand, can influence demands to businesses to actively adapt to the functional needs of their employees instead of vice versa.
-At the same time, countrice like the UK and Denmark have an economy that is highly based on services and non-physical labor.
+At the same time, countries like the UK and Denmark have an economy that is highly based on services and non-physical labor.
 Thus, employees might be more inclined to identify themselves with disability.
-Countries like Spain or Irland, on the other hand, have an economy that mainly based on industry, agriculture, and other physical labor sectors.
+Countries like Spain or Ireland, on the other hand, have an economy that mainly based on industry, agriculture, and other physical labor sectors.
 This leads to higher functional demands, and demands of people with varying types and degrees of functioning.
 Consequently, they argue, the threshold of perceiving oneself with disability is much lower in these countries.